1080 usage in New Zealand: Pindone, diphacinone, and coumatetralyl

 Pindone, diphacinone, and coumatetralyl are the first-generation anticoagulants most commonly used for pest control.
 They are generally very effective at controlling rats to keep their numbers low, but cannot effectively deal with sudden population surges.
 Anticoagulants break down very slowly in water and soil.
 They also accumulate in the liver tissue of live animals that have been exposed to the poison (either by eating bait or feeding on an animal that has eaten bait) and in carcasses.
 They are also the most inhumane of the poisons currently used.
 By-kill of native species is a significant risk from the use of first-generation anticoagulants.
 Different types of anticoagulants need to be rotated to avoid populations becoming bait-shy or building up resistance.

 Brodifacoum

 Brodifacoum is a second-generation anticoagulant.
 It is licensed for killing possums and rats.
 Like 1080, it will kill stoats that feed on poisoned animals.
 It has been successfully used in aerial operations to completely eradicate possums, rats, and stoats on several offshore islands and fenced 'mainland islands' that are now sanctuaries for endangered animals, but it is not currently registered in New Zealand for general aerial use on the mainland.
 Brodifacoum takes a very long time to break down in soil and water and accumulates in the tissue of exposed animals for years.
-Consequently, there is a very high risk of by-kill: it is known to have killed at least 21 species of native birds, including kiwi, kaka, kakariki and tui.
+Consequently, there is a very high risk of by-kill: it is known to have killed at least 21 species of native birds, including kiwi, kākā, kākāriki and tūī.
 It is also widely considered a very inhumane poison.